 A huge thank you to Speedball Art Products for sponsoring today’s post!
 As always, I am committed to only partnering with products and companies that I really truly love and I’m thrilled I had the chance to work with Speedball on this project!
-This post may contain affiliate links.
-Shop from your sofa and support The Gathered Home – win-win!
+This post may contain affiliate links, which means if you make any purchases through those links, I may receive a commission.

 By now, regular readers of The Gathered Home will know exactly how I feel about gold leaf (and let’s not forget copper leaf).
 Our relationship started out a little rocky, but quickly progressed to friendship, and a total love affair…

 West Elm knockoff pillow covers // Anthropologie knockoff giraffe trinket dish

 So when Speedball Art Products asked if I would like to create a project using their Mona Lisa metal leaf products, I was all over it!
 I love when a sponsored post opportunity lines up so perfectly with my passions – I don’t have to try to find an angle or a way to shoe-horn it in and I can be completely authentic and true to my blog and to you guys!
 A metal leafing project is something I am always excited to create!

 The pressure was on to dream up the perfect project!
 I knew the popular gold-leafed pillow covers I made last summer were going to be a hard act to follow…

 But if you’ve seen the update I added to the post, you know the gold-leafed pillows didn’t hold up perfectly.
 I adored the look of metal leaf on fabric, but pillows that see constant use (ahem: someone in the household didn’t get the memo that they were supposed to be mainly decorative) might not be the best application.

 So I decided that adding gold leaf accents to curtains would be a perfect way to combine metal leaf and a textile!
 Since curtains, at least, should be safe from being smushed, mushed and sat upon… Or at least one can hope!